Causal Collaborative Filtering: Experiments

-For continuous version, we plot the nDCG@10 under different $\epsilon_2$ in Figure \ref{fig:counterfactual_selection}(c-d).
-When $\epsilon_2$ is very small, the generated counterfactual embedding $\mathbf{x}^\prime$ is very close to the real history embedding $\mathbf{x}$ (Eq.\eqref{eq:continuous}\eqref{eq:continuous_learning}), therefore, the performance after applying the CCF framework has no much difference from the original recommendation performance, since the counterfactual constraint in Eq.\eqref{eq:continuous}\eqref{eq:continuous_learning} is easily satisfied.
-In contrast, if $\epsilon_2$ is too large, the generated counterfactual embeddings are too far away from the real embedding, and when we force their predictions to be close, the performance will decrease.
-The reason is similar to the discrete versions.
-As a result, for both discrete and continuous versions, appropriate selection of the counterfactual examples is important, but the selection can be conducted in either discrete or continuous space.
+For continuous version, we plot recommendation performance and Simpson's paradox results under different $\epsilon_2$ in Figure \ref{fig:counterfactual_selection}(c-d).
+When $\epsilon_2$ is small, the counterfactual embedding $\mathbf{x}^\prime$ is very close to the real embedding $\mathbf{x}$ (Eq.\eqref{eq:continuous}\eqref{eq:continuous_learning}), therefore, the estimation of preference after applying CCF has no much difference from the original preference, because the counterfactual constraint in Eq.\eqref{eq:continuous}\eqref{eq:continuous_learning} is easily satisfied.
+In contrast, if $\epsilon_2$ is too large, $\mathbf{x}^\prime$ will be too far away from the real embedding $\mathbf{x}$, and if we force their predictions to be close, causal preference will not be correctly estimated thus the performance will decrease.

-As mentioned in the previous subsection, the K1 rule applies a relatively more significant change to the user history when generating counterfactual histories, but $\text{CCF}_{\text{K1}}$ is still able to improve the performance in many cases (35 out of 48 cases in Table \ref{tab:performance}).
-This also benefits from the the selection process.
-This process will make sure that the selected counterfactual histories do not make significant changes in terms of the recommendation output.
-In other words, although K1 applies a significant change in terms of the number of history items, the selected counterfactual examples are still similar to the real example in terms of generating similar recommendations, and thus to satisfy the requirement of \textit{conditional} intervention.

-Overall, counterfactual examples are fundamental elements of the CCF framework.
-The counterfactual examples go through two steps: step one generates candidate counterfactual examples and step two selects the qualified examples to satisfy the requirements of conditional intervention.
-The generation and selection process can be conducted in both discrete and continuous space.